 Chris joined our team in March 2018 and has a role combining reception and housekeeping.
 He has been practicing Buddhism since 1993, mostly in Triratna.
 Art is the other half of his life and he finds Dhanakosa an inspiring place to live.

 Ex-clown Dharmavasini is usually found with her waterproofs on, digging up weeds, and generally playing in the gardens here at Dhanakosa.
 Ordained in 2004, she moved here in 2006, and has managed to participate in all the areas of work here while raising two children with Nayaka.
 She maintains a deep love for the Northern Highlands and Islands, escaping to them whenever she can.

 Leif came to us via Buddhafield and Windhorse Trading.
 He is currently in the ordination process and hillwalking locally is a growing interest of his.
 He works as part of the house and grounds team.

-Lisa joined us to help care for the house and grounds.
-Originally from Argentina, Lisa lived in Barcelona for some years and recently spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa in October 2017.
+Lisa works as Kitchen Manager and Housekeeper.
+Originally from Argentina, she lived in Barcelona for some years and spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa in October 2016.
 Lisa has always been moved by the idea of putting her energy into a project where her practice, living and working can create something really substantial for the benefit of many people.
 The DK community is the perfect place to make that happen!

 Nayaka came to Dhanakosa in 1996 and fell in love with the place; the mountains, the water and, the wilderness.
 And, as a way of life lived for the benefit of all.
 He became Centre Director in 2006.
-Nayaka lives at Dhanakosa with Dharmavasini, and their 2 children.
+Nayaka lives at Dhanakosa with Dharmavasini and their two children.